SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/splunk.md

 2. Search for Sekoia.io application and install it
 ![Splunk-Sekoia_in_App](/assets/intelligence_center/Splunk/Splunk-Sekoia_in_App.png)

-3. Configure your Sekoia.io Application
+3. Configure your Sekoia application for Splunk by completing fields
 ![Splunk-Sekoia_API_key_in_Sekoia_application](/assets/intelligence_center/Splunk/Splunk-Sekoia_API_key_in_Sekoia_application.png)

 _Please find below the explanation of the fields to be configured_